Earth-Kind Toys: A Simple How-To

 - Rotate: put, say, half the toys away for a month, then swap, to maintain the child's interest;

-- Repair: Sew-up soft toys yourself (helpful video), use repair materials like FixIts or Sugru to mend hard toys, or send to the Doll's Hospital;
+- Repair: Sew-up soft toys yourself (helpful video), use repair materials like FixIts or Sugru to mend hard toys (see our Repair Hacks collection), or send to a local repair service.
+Sadly the Doll's Hospital is closed for now;

 - Keep in clean - tips here.

 - When you're done, if they're still playable-with, re-home them: